-- 1. Do one of the following: - Click in the negative space of the Camera view, Timeline view or Node view to discard the current selection, then click on the -- Show Selected Deformation Chain and Hide All Others button in the Deformation toolbar.

-- In the Camera toolbar, click the \star^{\star} Hide All Controls button. - From the top menu, select View > Hide All Controls. - Press Shift + C.
+- 1. Do one of the following: - Click in the negative space of the Camera view, Timeline view or Node view to discard the current selection, then click on the -- Show Selected Deformation Chain and Hide All Others button in the Deformation toolbar. - Select a layer that is not linked to any deformer, then click the Show the Selected Deformation Chain and Hide All Others button in the deformation toolbar. - In the Camera toolbar, click the Hide All Controls button. - From the top menu, select View > Hide All Controls. - Press Shift + C.